rsonger/software-engineering-lab/_posts/2026-04-30-vectors_and_matrices.md

 # Introduction

-In computer graphics, we often need to do movements such as translation, scaling, and rotation.
+In computer graphics, we often need to compute operations on models such as translation, scaling, and rotation.
 These calculations are called *transformations* because they change the coordinates of vertices.
 Especially in animated or interactive computer graphics applications, transformations are very common and they rely on the mathematical concepts of **vectors** and **matrices**.